-- Facilitate living skills or social emotional programming for youth and families.
+- Facilitate living skills and social-emotional programming for youth and families.

-- Integrate supports into traditional youth development programming.
+- Develop systems that integrate supports into traditional youth development programming.

 - Develop and increase accessibility to socioemotional resources available to youth and families.

-- Lead case conferencing for paraprofessional staff team to coordinate services for youth members.
+- Lead case conferencing for the paraprofessional staff team to coordinate services for youth members.

 - Provide consultation to afterschool staff about mental health challenges impacting youth.